 If the salvage car’s Vehicle Identification Number is listed, it’s a good idea to run that VIN against a car information database like Carfax to learn more about the particulars of a salvage car.
 This is sometimes easier to accomplish if the published list is available online, or if the online auction site you’re using lists this information on the bidding page for an individual vehicle.

 Once you’ve found a few salvage cars that look like fine candidates, you’ve got to work out a bidding strategy for these cars.
 If you’re attending a public auction in person, you’ll need to deal with bidding in the crowd of other prospective car buyers, something that can be a harrowing experience for even those with plenty of years of buying cars at auction.

 In many ways, this makes online car auction sites a better option, as there are no hectic, chaotic and intense situations that you’ll have to weather – and the possibility of making a mistake or missing a bidding opportunity is reduced as well.

 Getting Your Salvage Car off the Lot

-If you’re lucky – or you’ve planned well – and you’ve managed to win a salvage car, you’ve got to get it home somehow.
-Salvage cars are illegal to drive so you’ll have to get it transported, either via flatbed or by covered trailer.
+If you’re lucky – or you’ve planned well – and you’ve managed to win a salvage car.
+You’ve got to get it home somehow.
+Salvage cars are illegal to drive.
+Transport them, either via flatbed or by covered trailer.
 In many states, it’s illegal to even have a salvage vehicle towed if it’s still got its front or rear wheels in contact with the road.

-Since salvage cars are so low-priced to begin with, it’s easy to leave a little extra room in your budget to get your salvage car to where it needs to be, whether it’s an auto body shop, the garage of your used car dealership, or just your driveway where you plan to do the restoration work yourself.
+Salvage cars are cheap.
+Leave room in your budget to get your salvage car to where it needs to be.
+Whether it’s an auto body shop or the garage of your used car dealership.
+Or just your driveway where you plan to do the restoration work yourself.